uber-archive/pyflame/README.md

 explicit instrumentation: you can use it with any running Python process, no modifications needed!
-Pyflame is able to achieve this using the Linux [ptrace(2)](http://man7.org/linux/man-pages/man2/ptrace.2.html) system call to grab snapshots of the stack trace of Python process.
-Pyflame is also capable of profiling embedded Python interpreters, such as [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/), or other binaries that link against libpython.
+Pyflame is able to achieve this using the Linux [ptrace(2)](http://man7.org/linux/man-pages/man2/ptrace.2.html) system call to grab snapshots of the Python stack.
+Pyflame is also capable of profiling embedded Python interpreters, such as [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).
 Pyflame also fully supports profiling multi-threaded Python programs.

-Pyflame is written in C++, and was written with attention to speed.
-The profiling overhead is low enough that you can use Pyflame to profile processes in production.
+Pyflame is written in C++, with attention to speed and performance.
+Pyflame usually introduces less overhead than the builtin `profile` (or `cProfile`) modules, and also emits richer profiling data than `profile`.
+The profiling overhead of Pyflame is low enough that you can use it to profile live processes in production.

 ![pyflame](https://cloud.githubusercontent.com/assets/2734/17949703/8ef7d08c-6a0b-11e6-8bbd-41f82086d862.png)